kamaldeen91/qsp-modeling-with-python/README.md

 ### About me

-First, Kamaldeen is an applied mathematician by training and I have profound interest in quantitative pharmacology research.
+First, Kamaldeen is an applied mathematician by training and he has a profound interest in quantitative pharmacology research.
 Specifically, designing, analyzing and simulating system of ODEs (pharmacokinetic (PK) model) to inform pre-clinical development of drugs - it's interesting and I have enjoyed it so far.

+##### Kamaldeen:
 I enrolled in the HMX fundamental program for Pharmacology and immunology to improve my basic knowledge of the pharmacology, necessary to design PK/PD models.

 I look forward to a career as a QSP modeller and expert in a pharmaceutical company (and maybe in the near future - in an academic environment as I love to teach).